 Congratulations, you’re going to Alaska!
 I’m so excited for you to visit one of my favorite places in the world.
 Whether you’re taking a cruise along her stunning coastline, adventuring through the spectacular interior, or some combination of the two, you’re sure to be wowed by this incredible state.
 Now, you just need to pack!
 Luckily, this comprehensive packing list for summer in Alaska is a sure-fire way to alleviate stress as you get ready to head north.

 Whether you’re wondering what to pack for an Alaskan cruise, how cold it gets in Alaska in the summer, or what to wear on an Alaskan vacation, I’ve got you covered!
 With three years’ experience guiding tours for a major cruise line through Alaska and the Yukon, I’ve learned what to pack and what to leave at home.
 Check out my tips below to see what you should toss in your suitcase alongside the usual suspects like toothpaste, shampoo, underwear, and your camera.
+And when you’re done, don’t miss my list of things you should know before visiting Alaska!

 (Note: some of the links in this article may be affiliate links, which means that I may earn a small commission from your purchase at no additional cost to you.
 You can find the full disclosure here.)